Introduction

 Domain name transfers

-Organisations should ensure that there are appropriate restrictions on who is authorised to view ‘authInfo codes’ with domain registrars, as they are used to verify domain transfers between registrars.
+Organisations should ensure only authorised users can view ‘authInfo codes’ with domain registrars, as they are used to verify domain transfers between registrars.

 Expiry and de-registration

-Organisations may want to maintain their domain registration for time after the need for a specific domain name has expired.
-In the case of domains that are not ‘gov.au’ second-level domains, if de-registered, they will become available for registration by other parties.
+Organisations may want to maintain their domain registration after it no longer needs the domain name.
+Note that if non-gov.au second-level domains are deregistered, they will become available for registration by other parties.

 Expired domain registrations can be re-registered by anyone, including malicious actors.
-A user may bookmark a website that they trust, which introduces a risk if the domain (and the related website and email) is subsequently operated by a malicious actor, noting this risk is less of an issue for government domains, as the registrar ensures only government organisations can register the domain.
-Government organisations may make use of other domain suffixes (e.g. .com.au) for marketing and engagement purposes.
+A user could bookmark a website they trust, which becomes a risk if the domain, and the related website and email, is subsequently controlled by a malicious actor.
+There is less of a risk for government domains, as the registrar ensures only government agencies can register that type of domain.
+However, government agencies may be using other domains for marketing and engagement purposes (such as com.au).

-Under the Australian Government Domain Name Policy, set by the Department of Finance (DoF), NCEs must use a gov.au domain to support their websites, and should not use other non-gov.au domain names unless granted an exemption.
-Other government bodies, such as corporate Commonwealth entities, may use a gov.au domain to support their websites and are encouraged to do so.
+Under the Australian Government Domain Name Policy, NCEs must use a gov.au domain to support their websites unless granted an exemption.
+Other government bodies, such as corporate Commonwealth entities, are encouraged to use a gov.au domain to support their websites.

-Organisations may identify the need to protect high-profile government brands and exemptions may be considered to register equivalent .au domain names (e.g. example.com.au).
-Commonwealth entities should be aware of the domain name related policies advising against the excessive ‘defensive’ registrations of domain names.
-Be aware that there are administrative overheads (both technical and procurement) associated with registering domain names for defensive purposes, where an organisation still needs to configure and maintain required Resource Records for the domain.
-Organisations can leverage brand monitoring and takedown services where protecting Commonwealth brand assets is necessary.
+Organisations may have a need to protect high-profile government brands, so exemptions could be considered for equivalent .au domain names.
+Commonwealth entities should be familiar with policies advising against excessive ‘defensive’ registrations of domain names.
+Be aware that there are administrative overheads (both technical and procurement) with registering domain names for defensive purposes.
+An organisation still needs to configure and maintain required resource records for the domain.
+Organisations can leverage brand monitoring and takedown services where they need to protect Commonwealth brand assets.
+For more information, refer to the Australian Government’s Domain policies, Choosing a domain name and Retiring your domain name.

 Administration portals

-- Access to the domain registrar portals is typically limited to staff with the responsibility for managing requests for domain names – registration, making payments, and implementing appropriate settings (DNS glue and DS records).
-Note, this role may be a business function, or an ICT function, or a shared responsibility between teams within an organisation.
+Domain registrar portals: Limit access to staff responsible for managing requests for domain names, such as registration, making payments and implementing appropriate settings (DNS glue and DS records).
+Note, this role may be a business function, an ICT function, or a shared responsibility between teams within an organisation.

-Registrar locking gives domain administrators additional security policy controls.
+Registrar locking gives domain administrators more security policy controls.
 Administration portals allow a domain owner to lock the domain against modification or updates.
-Organisations should consider the benefits of implementing registry locking (different from registrar locking), noting that this service commonly incurs a monthly fee.
+Organisations should consider the benefits of implementing registry locking (different from registrar locking), noting that this service can incur a monthly fee.
+For more information, refer to the Identity Digital’s publication What is a Registry Lock?

-The use of managed and cloud services is increasing the adoption of IPv6.
+The use of managed and cloud services is increasing the adoption of Internet Protocol version 6 (IPv6).
 Organisations should ensure that DNS servers and zone files support both IPv4 and IPv6, and that appropriate IPv6 DNS glue is created.

-Split Horizon DNS allows a domain owner to provide different DNS results, based on the IP address of the resolver performing the name resolution.
-As IP addresses are used to identify what answer to return, split DNS should not be relied on as a security mechanism.
+Split Horizon DNS allows a domain owner to provide different DNS results based on the IP address of the resolver performing the name resolution.
+As IP addresses are used to identify what answer to return, do not rely on split DNS as a security mechanism.
 Split Horizon DNS will make implementing DNSSECs more complicated.
 Organisations should consider their trust and threat models prior to exposing internal split horizon views to external parties, such as MSPs or CSPs.

-Unauthorised changes to DNS can be identified by continuously monitoring DNS configuration (e.g. the resource record values within zone files and relevant registrar information such as DNS glue records).
+Identify unauthorised changes to DNS by continuously monitoring DNS configurations (e.g. the resource record values within zone files and relevant registrar information such as DNS glue records).
 Organisations should have change management processes and procedures that approve, audit and validate DNS configuration changes.
-When assessing changes, organisations should consider the risks associated with a change, identifying potential undesirable or unintended business impacts.
-Version control and configuration validation provide due diligence that changes are implemented appropriately, and help facilitate the rollback of change requests when this is necessary.
-This is particularly important when the change allows a third party to perform a function.
-Periodic and independent reviews of historical configuration changes can identify if existing configuration is still needed to support a business outcome.
+When assessing changes, organisations should consider the risks associated with a change, and identify potential undesirable or unintended business impacts.
+Use version control and configuration validation to ensure changes are implemented appropriately and to facilitate the rollback of change requests if necessary.
+This is particularly important when a third party is given access to the DNS configurations.
+Periodic and independent reviews of historical configuration changes can show if existing configuration is still needed to support a business outcome.

 Zone transfer security